shuozhixu/academicwriting/README.md

 - Write `$\left<110\right>$` and `\{110\}` instead of `<110>` and `{110}`.
 - Write `dislocations in Mo` and `dilute Mg-based alloys` instead of `dislocations in mo` and `dilute mg-based alloys`.
 Unfortunately, in the article title, most BibTeX style automatically converts all uppercase letters to lowercase ones, except the very first letter.
 To enforce the usage of uppercase letters, add curly brakets around certain words/letters in your `.bib` file, e.g., `dislocations in {Mo}` or `dislocations in {M}o`.
-- Use special letter(s) in authors' names, if any.
+- Use special character(s) in authors' names, if any.
 - When necessary, use math mode, e.g., `($\bar{1}10$)` instead of `(-110)`.
 - In most cases, use abbreviated jouranl names, e.g., `Acta Mater.` instead of the full journal name, i.e., `Acta Materialia`.
 Check [this webpage](https://woodward.library.ubc.ca/research-help/journal-abbreviations/) for the correct abbreviated journal names.
 Omit all articles (a, an, the) and prepositions (e.g., at, in, of, for, with).
 Also capitalize the first letter of each word.
 For example, write `J. Chem.
 Phys.`, instead of `The J. of Chem.
 Phys.` or `J. chem. phys.`